 - Santa Claus

+Mickey signs autographs at this location.
+He also takes his time with everyone.
+So, don’t expect the line to move quickly.
 However, he has this magical way of making you feel like you’re the only one in the room once it’s your turn.
-So I think most guests leave with a smile and possibly even a twinkle in their eye.
+Most guests leave with a smile and a twinkle in their eyes.

 Jack Skellington as Sandy Claws with Sally